 Anne’s past Christian mission experience includes serving with her husband Mark and son with the Evangelical Covenant Church mission hospital in Democratic Republic of Congo/Zaire as nurse/nurse instructor at Karawa hospital.

-Anne is a Registered Nurse with over 30 years oncology experience in hospital, medical device company and clinic areas.
+Anne is a Registered Nurse with over 30 years oncology experience in hospital, medical device company and chemotherapy and radiation therapy clinic areas.

 She works currently as Patient care supervisor in Radiation Oncology department at the University of Minnesota Fairview.